wp-plugins/miniorange-login-openid/readme.txt

 * First version of Social Login, Social Sharing plugin.

 == Upgrade Notice ==

+= 4.1 =
+*	Added social login for Twitter
+*	Added shortcode support for Social Login and Social Sharing(horizontal and vertical)
+*	Added Redirect URL for logout
+*	Added Troubleshooting section in plugin
+*	Social Sharing icons can be added before and after content
+*	Updated API for Facebook sharing
+*	Updated reset password API to send email
+*	Bug fixes for Social Sharing icons
+*	Improved theme compatibility

 = 4.0.1 =
 *	Added support for excerpt in Social Sharing